marcosivni/WebHigiia/model/Model.md

                       VALUES (7, 1, 'mammo/usf0007_RCC_L1_MS_M.jpg', 'Patient 5', {0.55, 0.49, 0.37}, 'right craniocauda', 'Mass', 6, 2, 5);
 ```

+> Mask attribures are optional.
+They are compacted as base64 strings and inserted as BLOBs into the relational DBMS.
+If you want to understand how they are generated, please check this [GitHub entry](https://github.com/marcosivni/SlugfyBinaryMask/).

 > **NOTE:** Remember copying the image files to the `fs` directory of the [Websocketfy-Server](https://github.com/marcosivni/websocketfy#generating-the-binary).
-In this example, the resulting directory tree is (Websocketfy-Server entry)/fs/mammo, where the images must be pasted.

-> After the insertion of dataset elements, WebHigiia can query images by content (following the multidimensional features and the user-defined metrics).
+> After the insertion of dataset elements, Wia-Spine can query images by content (following the multidimensional features and the user-defined metrics).
 Nevertheless, we must assign the query images (potentially undiagnosed entries) to the users that can access them.

 ## Prepare for querying